HamidMolareza/QueraProblems/ReadmeGenerator/Data/ReadmeTemplate.md

 ## Contributing

 First off, thanks for taking the time to contribute!
-Contributions are what make the free/open-source community such an amazing place to learn, inspire, and create.
+Contributions make the free/open-source community such an amazing place to learn, inspire, and create.
 Any contributions you make will benefit everybody else and are **greatly appreciated**.